pdfruth/dallas-docker-meetup-Aug2018/lab04/README.md

 kubectl get deployment my-deploy -o=yaml --export --namespace=user99-ns > ./apache-deploy.yaml
 ```

-Now that we've gotten a bit of a feel for working with Kubernetes we can clean up and move on to the next thing!
+Now that we've gotten a bit of a feel for working with Kubernetes we can clean-up/delete (*kubectl delete*) and move on to the next thing!

 ```
 $ kubectl delete deployment my-deploy --namespace=user99-ns